-You will be able to drive away if you have a valid operator's licence, you are not under the influence of alcohol or drugs and the vehicle is roadworthy, properly insured and has valid licence plates.
+You will be able to drive away if you have a valid operator's licence (interim driver’s licence requires government issued ID), you are not under the influence of alcohol or drugs and the vehicle is roadworthy, properly insured and has valid registration with valid licence plates.
 If you do not have insurance or registration you may not drive the vehicle from the Lot.
 However, you may have it towed at your expense to private property.

 Vehicles that are unregisterd or uninsured cannot be driven on public roadways.

-If your vehicle is uninsured or unregistered, it can only be towed from the Impound Lot at your expense.
+If your vehicle is uninsured or unregistered, it can only be towed from the Impound Lot at your expense after providing proof of ownership.
 You can also use a legal tow bar and tow the vehicle yourself.
 A legal tow bar can be rented from U-Haul.

 Please note: not all towing truck providers are authorized to tow from the Impound Lot based on our safety, insurance and liability standards.
 If you are unsure if your towing truck provider is authorized, please contact us at 403-537-7111 and we can verify their status.

-You are responsible for the costs of towing plus a daily storage fee of $35.00 if you do not claim your vehicle within 2 hours of admittance.
-If you claim your vehicle with 2 hours of the vehicle being impounded then no storage fee will be applied.
+You are responsible for the costs of towing plus a daily storage fee of $40.00.
 Fee schedules are posted at the entrance of the Impound Lot.
-Cash, debit card, Visa or Master Card are accepted for payment.
+Cash, debit card, Visa, Master Card, American Express and Certified Cheque (made out to Calgary Parking Authority) are accepted for payment.